-Here's a look at Dallas-Fort Worth's most exciting restaurants opening in 2019, presented in alphabetical order.
+Here's a look at Dallas-Fort Worth's most exciting restaurants opening in 2019, presented in chronological order by opening date.

 Restaurateur Greg Katz worked in other people's kitchens for two decades before he got the chance to open his own.
 He credits Dean Fearing, Nick Badovinus, Tristan Simon and other heavy-hitters in Dallas dining as part of the inspiration for his first restaurant, Beverley's, an American bistro.
 Katz hopes Beverley's — which is named after his mom — feels "timeless and classic, but also modern," with its hues of green and white, and pops of orange throughout.
-Diners can expect classic cocktails, steak and fish, served in what Katz describes as a "big-city restaurant in a charming corner."
-It will have a dining room for about 110 people, plus a bar, a patio out front, a courtyard on the side and a private dining room in the back that feels hidden from the world.
+Diners will find classic cocktails, steak and fish, served in what Katz describes as a "big-city restaurant in a charming corner."
+Its (very loud) dining room seats about 110 people, plus a bar, a patio out front, a courtyard on the side and a private dining room in the back that feels hidden from the world.
 "I designed it as, Where do I want to hang out for the next 20 years?" he says.

 - Address: 3215 N. Fitzhugh Ave., Dallas